Department of Statistics and Operations Research

 J. Scott Provan (14) Network Design, Linear and Combinatorial Optimization, Bioinformatics

-Pranab Kumar Sen (15) Cary C. Boshamer Professor of Biostatistics.
-Nonparametric Methods, Multivariate Analysis, Sequential Analysis
+Pranab Kumar Sen (15) Cary C. Boshamer Professor.
+Statistical Inference, Multivariate Analysis, Sequential Analysis, Clinical Trials, Environmetrics, Bioinformatics.

 Richard L. Smith (17) Mark L. Reed Distinguished Professor and Director, Statistical and Applied Mathematical Sciences Institute.
 Extreme Value Theory, Environmental Statistics, Spatial Statistics

-Nilay Argon (1) Stochastic Models, Manufacturing and Health Care Applications, Simulation
+Nilay Argon (1) Stochastic Models, Queueing Design and Control, Healthcare Operations, Simulation

 Chuanshu Ji (4) Financial Econometrics, Computational Materials Science, Monte Carlo Methods

-Gabor Pataki (12) Convex Programming, Combinatorial Optimization, Integer Programming
+Gabor Pataki (12) Convex Programming, Convex Analysis, Integer Programming

 Haipeng Shen (16) Functional Data Analysis, Time Series, Statistical Modeling of Customer Contact Centers